Far Cry (video game): Plot

 After the Department of Defense has supposedly analyzed the situation, Jack and Val steal the nuclear weapon, despite Jack's protests.
 Before entering the factory, Doyle warns that the mutagen might infect them when the blast goes off, and advises them to take a mutagen-resistant serum before arming the nuke.
 Inside the factory, they do so and arm the nuke, which detonates directly behind Jack and Val as they exit the factory, leaving them unconscious.
 While the pair are unconscious, Krieger captures them before leaving to his main base in a helicopter.
 Jack, kicked off the helicopter, has to fight through the Trigen-infested area to rescue Val and escape the islands with his life.
 Upon reaching a mercenary weapons cache, Jack notices his arm is turning green.
 Doyle responds that the mutagen concentration on the air might be too strong for the antidote, but Krieger is working on a cure in a laboratory nearby.
 Jack is thus directed to find Krieger, who has injected himself with the mutagen but is ultimately defeated.

 With his dying breath, Krieger reveals that there is no cure for the mutagen.
 Doyle reveals the "antidote" they took earlier was the very mutagen they were trying to protect themselves from and reveals that he plans to sell the mutagen formula on the black market before fleeing.
 After battling through a horde of Trigens, Jack catches up with Doyle and kills him.
 Jack then escapes just before the volcano, in which Krieger's main offices are located, erupts.
 Both he and Val are cured from the mutagen and manage to sail off on a boat.

 Development and release

 Crytek developed a game engine called CryEngine for Far Cry.
 Reportedly, the game was born out of a technology demo called X-Isle: Dinosaur Island made by Crytek to showcase the capabilities of the Nvidia GeForce 3.

 On June 10, 2013, Ubisoft announced Far Cry Classic would come to XBLA as part of Microsoft's 2013 Summer Arcade releases.
 The game was delayed to February 12, 2014.
 Far Cry Classic is an HD remake for PlayStation 3 and Xbox 360.
 The game is available as a standalone and part of a compilation called Far Cry: The Wild Expedition.

+In June 2023, the game's source code was leaked online.

 Reception

-Far Cry received "generally favorable" reviews, according to review aggregator Metacritic.
+Far Cry received "generally favorable" reviews, according to review aggregator website Metacritic.
 The game received runner-up placements for GameSpot's 2004 "Best Shooter" and "Best Graphics, Technical" awards across all platforms.
-It received multiple awards in the German Developer Awards 2004, including "Best Full-Price Game".
+It received multiple awards at the Deutscher Entwicklerpreis 2004, including "Best Full-Price Game".